futres/fovt/src/ontology/README-editors.md

 * Click on "owl:Thing" to get to "owl:Nothing"
 * On the bar "Description: owl:Nothing" click the "?" square
 * Run and stop after it finds 1 error
-* Look at the error message and fix
+* Look at the disjoint axiom and explanation
 * Save to edit.owl in Protégé

 ## Design patterns